All-Time High: Majority Of Republicans Support Pot Legalization For First Time

 "When you see something like the opioid addiction crisis blossoming in so many states around this country, the last thing we need to be doing is encouraging people," said then-White House press secretary Sean Spicer several months ago.
 "There is still a federal law we need to abide by."

-Trump's attorney general, Jeff Sessions, has a long record of being no fan of marijuana.
-In the 1980s, his nomination was derailed, in part, because of the revelation that he had joked that he thought the KKK was "OK until I found out they smoked pot."
+President Trump's attorney general, Jeff Sessions, has a long record of being no fan of marijuana.
+In the 1980s, his nomination for a federal judgeship was derailed, in part, because of the revelation that he had joked that he thought the KKK was "OK until I found out they smoked pot."

 As a senator, Sessions was very much set against marijuana, remarking during a hearing just last year: "Good people don't smoke marijuana."

-Of course, there's no guarantee that support stays at these levels, as NPR's Danielle Kurtzleben noted last year, especially if there are unintended consequences in the states where it's legal — and if as millennials get older and have children if they change their minds.
+Of course, there is no guarantee that support stays at these levels, as NPR's Danielle Kurtzleben noted last year, especially if there are unintended consequences in the states where it's legal — and if as millennials get older and have children, they change their minds.

 But the trend in public opinion at this point is undeniable.